MicrosoftDocs/learn/learn-pr/aspnetcore/owasp-top-10-for-dotnet-developers/includes/4-cryptographic-failures.md

 First, let's begin by distinguishing between encoding, encryption, and hashing, in general programming terms.

-- **Encoding** a value helps transmit data in a channel, such as base 64 encoding over HTTP, but it doesn't provide security.
-It changes the format of a value so that it obstructs detection, but it doesn't protect the value.
+- **Encoding** a value, converts the data to a different format for storage, transmission, compression, or decompression.
+Encoding helps transmit data in a channel, such as base 64 encoding over HTTP, but it doesn't provide security.
+It changes the format of a value but it doesn't protect the value from detection.
 - **Encryption** is a reversible operation that translates text into what might seem like a random and meaningless cypher.
 To decrypt the value, an encryption *key* is needed.
 - **Hashing** is a one-way operation of mapping input data into fixed-size values (value hash).
 There's no way to reverse hash a value.